mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

  python transit.py zinb combined.wig samples.metadata prot.table output.file --covars Batch

-Similarly, one or more interaction may be included in the model.
+Similarly, an interaction variable may be included in the model.
-These are specified by the user with the **\\-\\-interactions** flag, followed by the name of a column in the samples metadata to test as the interaction with the condition.
+This is specified by the user with the **\\-\\-interactions** flag, followed by the name of a column in the samples metadata to test as the interaction with the condition.
 If there are multiple interactions, they may be given as a comma-separated list.

 To give an example,
 consider an experiment where the condition represents